-- Free at one end and continuous at other end 1.5 Length.
+- Free at one end and continuous at the other end 1.5 Length.

-- Free at one end and supported by cross wall at other end 2.0 Length.
+- Free at one end and supported by cross wall at other ends 2.0 Length.

 2. Partition Walls

-If our structure is frame structure than partition walls are built to divide floor area for different Utilities and its rest on floors.
-T They have to carry only self weight.
+If our structure is a frame structure then partition walls are built to divide floor area for different Utilities and its rest on floors.
+They have to carry only self-weight.
 Normally partition walls are thin.
-Shows in the differences between load bearing walls and partition walls.
+This shows in the differences between load-bearing walls and partition walls.
 Depending upon the requirement, these walls may be clay brick partition, Fly ash bricks partition, glass panel partition, wood panel partition, and aluminium and glass panels partition.

-Differences between load bearing wall and partition walls
+Differences between load bearing walls and partition walls

 LOAD BEARING WALL